jubayeramb/triplone/README.md

   - `base.json` - Base TypeScript config
   - `nextjs.json` - Next.js specific config
   - `react-library.json` - React library config

-## 🎯 Use Cases

-### For Individual Travelers

-- Plan a weekend getaway with AI-optimized itinerary
-- Discover verified tour packages matching your budget and interests
-- Get packing assistance and travel essentials recommendations
-- Explore destinations virtually before booking

-### For Small/Medium Tour Agencies

-- Digitize your entire tour catalog and operations
-- Automate social media marketing with AI-generated content
-- Manage bookings, customers, and payments in one dashboard
-- Compete with larger agencies through AI-powered tools

-### For Travel Influencers & Content Creators

-- Access curated tour experiences for content creation
-- Collaborate with verified agencies for sponsored trips
-- Use AI tools to enhance travel storytelling

-### For Travel Product Sellers

-- Reach targeted travelers at the moment of need
-- Integrate products into AI-powered packing recommendations
-- Benefit from context-aware product placement

----

 ## Getting Started